cspotcode/dispatch-recursive/README.md

 $ npm install --save dispatch-recursive
 ```

-## What is Recursive Dispatch
+## What is Dispatch?

-This module is a function which returns a function which loops through a list of "command" functions, and calls
+This module provides a way to construct a function which loops through a list of "command" functions, and calls
 each with a "target" value until one of the commands returns a value other than `undefined`.
 The command functions are polymorphic and adhere to the same interface.
 The point of dispatch
 is to simplify delegating to concrete command implementations.